 Firearms licensing during coronavirus outbreak

-However, this is an ever-changing situation and BASC recommends that you contact your police force’s firearms licensing team for the latest situation.
+Most police forces have continued to process renewals and variations, albeit with time delays in some cases due to the impact of Covid-19 on officer and staff functions.
+This is an ever-changing situation and BASC recommends that you contact your police force’s firearms licensing team for the latest situation.

 BASC has received clarification on recreational shooting during the current Northern Ireland Covid-19 restrictions following ministerial meeting

 Helen Benson from The Gamekeepers’ Welfare Trust explains how together we can tackle loneliness.

 Wild and Game, the not-for-profit company putting game on the menu across the UK…